circleci/circleci-docs/jekyll/_cci2/getting-started.md

 ## Setting up CircleCI
 {: #setting-up-circleci }

-1. Navigate to the CircleCI [Projects Page](https://app.circleci.com/projects/).
+1. Navigate to the CircleCI [**Projects** page](https://app.circleci.com/projects/).
 If you created your new repository under an organization, you will need to select the organization name.
-1. You will be taken to the Projects dashboard.
+1. You will be taken to the **Projects** dashboard.
 On the dashboard, select the project you want to set up (`hello-world`).
 1. Select the option to commit a starter CI pipeline to a new branch, and click **Set Up Project**.
 This will create a file `.circleci/config.yml` at the root of your repository on a new branch called `circleci-project-setup`.

 Congratulations!
 You will soon have your first green build.
 If you are happy with this configuration, you can merge it into your main branch later.